Nomadzy/DCS-World-Awesome-List/README.md

-# DCS World Awesome List - WIP
+# DCS World Awesome List - OUTDATED

 Awesome list of DCS World resources for new combat simmers (work in progress)